Download Contact (.vcf)

 Georgetown University School of Foreign Service, B.S.F.S., cum laude, 1986.

-His practice focuses on complex commercial litigation in state and federal courts at the trial and appellate level.
-Mr. Seiling has significant bench and jury trial experience in lengthy and complicated commercial litigation matters.
-His trial and arbitration experience encompasses cases alleging misappropriation of trade secrets, insurance bad faith, legal malpractice, theft from safe deposit boxes, violation of federal law governing wholesale mortgage lenders, breach of a credit card co-branding agreement, forged postal money orders, and wrongful termination.
+Brad Seiling is a partner in the firm's Litigation Division and the cochair of the Class Action and Financial Services Litigation practice groups.
+His practice focuses on complex commercial litigation in both state and federal courts at the trial and appellate levels, as well as class actions and representative lawsuits brought under California's Unfair Competition Law, Business and Professions Code Sections 17200 et seq. ("UCL").
+Mr. Seiling has significant bench, arbitration and jury trial experience that encompasses cases alleging misappropriation of trade secrets, insurance bad faith, legal malpractice, theft from safe deposit boxes, violation of federal law governing wholesale mortgage lenders, breach of a credit card co-branding agreement, forged postal money orders, and wrongful termination.
+He has experience litigating certification issues, settling class actions, and defending settlements against objections filed by absent class members for clients in the banking, financial services, direct marketing, advertising, publishing and insurance industries.

-Mr. Seiling has extensive experience handling litigation in the financial services industry representing banks, savings and loan associations, credit card companies, mortgage lenders and auto finance companies.
+Mr. Seiling handles a wide variety of litigation in the financial services industry representing banks, savings and loan associations, credit card companies, mortgage lenders and auto finance companies.
 These matters have involved claims alleging breaches of contractual and fiduciary duties, disputes over investment banking fees, lease disputes, breaches of loan guarantees, business disputes between financial institutions, actions to recover losses resulting from forged checks and postal money orders, and allegations of theft from safe deposit boxes.
-Many of these matters allege violations of state and federal law, such as the Real Estate Settlement Procedures Act, Truth in Lending Act, Fair Credit Reporting Act, Fair Debt Collection Practices Act, Unruh Act and the Consumer Legal Remedies Act.
+Many of these matters allege violations of state and federal laws, such as the Real Estate Settlement Procedures Act, Truth in Lending Act, Fair Credit Reporting Act, Fair Debt Collection Practices Act, Unruh Act and the Consumer Legal Remedies Act.

-Other areas of experience include insurance bad faith and coverage litigation (representing insurers and policyholders), and commercial disputes in the insurance industry.
+Mr. Seiling's other areas of experience include insurance bad faith and coverage litigation (representing insurers and policyholders), commercial disputes in the insurance industry, and employment litigation (defending race and age discrimination, sexual harassment, breach of contract and whistle-blower cases).

 Mendoza v.
 CashCall, Inc. (San Diego County Superior Court).
 Defense of putative class action seeking to rescind loans based on alleged violations of the California Finance Lenders Law.
 The trial court dismissed claims under the UCL and CLRA for lack of standing and denied certification as to rescission and declaratory relief claims.

-Kite v.
+Kight v.
 CashCall, Inc. (San Diego County Superior Court).
-Defense of class action alleging violation of California’s eavesdropping statute based on call monitoring of customer calls.
+Defense of class action alleging violation of California's eavesdropping statute based on call monitoring of customer calls.
 We assumed defense of case after the court certified a class.
-The trial court granted our motion for summary judgment as to the class claim.
+The court of appeal reversed the trial court's summary judgment as to the class claim.
+The trial court subsequently de-certified the class.

 Meeks v.
 CashCall, Inc. (Los Angeles County Superior Court, Complex Department).
 Defense of putative class action against California finance lender alleging claims under UCL and CLRA based on allegations that, among other things, the defendant offered loans at unconscionable interest rates.
 Case voluntarily dismissed following order sustaining defendant's demurrer to all claims.